The Annual Review Of The Exposure Control Plan Must Document

 Identify Changes in the Workplace

 Start by asking: what’s different since last year?
-Did you introduce new materials?
-Also, change work processes?
-On the flip side, install new equipment?
-Also, even small modifications can shift exposure risks.
-Here's one way to look at it: switching to a new brand of solvent might require different PPE or ventilation settings.
+Day to day, did you introduce new materials?
+So change work processes?
+Install new equipment?
+Even small modifications can shift exposure risks.
+To give you an idea, switching to a new brand of solvent might require different PPE or ventilation settings.

 Document these changes thoroughly.
-But include dates, reasons for the change, and any immediate actions taken.
+Include dates, reasons for the change, and any immediate actions taken.
 This isn’t just bureaucratic busywork – it’s evidence that you’re actively managing risk.

 Reassess Exposure Risks

 Next, re-evaluate the hazards themselves.
-Maybe air sampling from last year showed low dust levels, but recent readings indicate higher concentrations.
-Have monitoring results changed?
-Consider this: are current exposure levels still within acceptable limits?
+Are current exposure levels still within acceptable limits?
+That said, have monitoring results changed?
+In real terms, maybe air sampling from last year showed low dust levels, but recent readings indicate higher concentrations.
 That’s a red flag requiring immediate action.

 Use quantitative data whenever possible.
 Day to day, air monitoring reports, medical surveillance results, and incident logs all tell part of the story.
 Combine these with qualitative observations – like whether workers are actually using their respirators correctly.